Placeholder canvas

 The Business Case for Web Accessibility: Beyond Compliance (2024 Edition)

 Globally, there are over 1 billion individuals living with disabilities, and within the United States alone, the number stands at 53 million.
-As the largest minority community worldwide, people with disabilities seek an equally accessible online experience, often referred to as surfing the accessible web.
-This brings web accessibility into focus, aiming to provide a critically inclusive user experience (UX).
-The goal is to ensure that every online space becomes an equal and fair playing field, eliminating barriers for anyone navigating the web.
+As the largest minority community worldwide, people with disabilities both, seek and deserve an equally accessible online experience, often referred to as surfing the accessible web.

 Regardless of limitations, impairments, or disabilities, everyone has the right to enjoy the online world.
 Web accessibility is about empowering everyone to surf the web seamlessly, free of obstacles, confusion, frustration, or difficulties in navigating digital experiences.
 It is centered around creating an inclusive, smooth, and enhanced UX for all.